Comprehensive thylacine information, provided as a free public awareness campaign.

 Do I need permission to look for the thylacine?

 You are allowed to look for whatever you want.
 Methods used and places to search have always been a sensitive, complex, and difficult issue to navigate.
 How far should somebody go to prove this animal still exists?
 What actions are justified to save an entire species?
-There are deep conflicts of interest everywhere in Tasmania, and vague grey area regulations which can be used to intimidate a private individual.
-Well-meaning private searchers in the past have asked "permission" or "help" from so-called authorities, with dubious jurisdiction, who in the interests of themselves or the State, do not want the species to be rediscovered - or not unless they have full control of it.
+There are deep conflicts of interest everywhere in Tasmania, and vague grey-area regulations which can be used to intimidate a private individual.
+The Tasmanian government will not help this animal, and most professional scientists won’t take the matter seriously.
+Well-meaning private searchers in the past have asked "permission" or "help" from so-called authorities, with dubious jurisdiction, who in the interests of themselves or the State, do not want the species to be rediscovered (or not unless they have full control of it).
 You can imagine the garden path some searchers have ended up on, and once on it you can't get off.
 If you are truly trying to help this species, then I recommend very careful, professional discretion.
 As part of proving it exists, there is a chance we could make the species go extinct faster.
 A large scale professional search effort will require careful navigation through this uniquely complex subject.

 Is it necessary for a private individual to work anonymously like you did?